 he’d made.
 Still suffering.
 Still bitter.
 Still lonely as hell.

-their impossible dream—becoming well-known in the art world.
+what they’d called their impossible dream—becoming well-known in the art world.

 Screw well-known.
 They’d reached the stratosphere.
-They even had five children ranging from ages
+They had five children

-despite his efforts to stay away from that world.
+their success, despite his efforts to stay away from that world.
 He hadn’t known

 about the kids.
-Finding out had tweaked something inside—sadness, curiosity, hunger for
+Finding out had tweaked something inside—sadness, curiosity,

-ever existed.
+acknowledge it had ever existed.
 Whenever someone talked about art, he put up

 his shields.
 Or tried to.
 Past and present were about to collide.
 Steve sighed.
-He wondered

 Damn, I was a fool.

-him and was still paying the price.
-His ex-wife saw to that on a near-daily
+everything dear to him and was still paying the price.
+His ex-wife saw to that

-this day, Steve could still feel the sensation of Kate guiding his hand for the perfect
+Steve could still feel the sensation of Kate guiding his hand for the perfect

 Or create new ones.